How to use Point of Departure in an Alternative History Novel

 A True Story

-My novel A Kill in the Morning is set in an alternate 1955.
-In the alternate world, the death of Winston Churchill in 1941 led to the Second World War ending in a negotiated peace in 1943.
-In the book the Nazis are still in power in Germany.
+I set my novel A Kill in the Morning in an alternate 1955.
+In the alternate world, the death of Winston Churchill in 1941 led to a ceasefire between Great Britain and Nazi Germany.
+Eventually the war between Germany and the Soviet Union ended in a negotiated peace in 1943.
+In the novel, the Nazis are still in power in Germany and are fighting a three-way Cold War with the British and Soviets.

-When it was being reviewed I had a comment from a reader that went something like this:
+When I was first getting feedback on A Kill in the Morning, I had a comment from a reader that went something like this:

 Duh!
 First you say it’s 1955, then you say that Hitler is in power.
 Hitler died in 1945, dummy!